valkey-io/valkey-doc/commands/pfdebug.md

 The `PFDEBUG` command is an internal command.
-It is meant to be used for developing and testing Redis.
+It is meant to be used for developing and testing Valkey.